SSRIs – Selective serotonin reuptake inhibitors

 Interactions with SSRIs

 Some medicines should not be taken together because this may increase the risk of side effects, which can be serious, or may affect how well a medicine works.
-SSRIs increase the risk of serotonin toxicity if mixed with any of the medicines in this table.
+SSRIs increase the risk of serotonin toxicity if mixed with many other medicines.
+See a list of medicines that cause serotonin toxicity.

 You should not take an SSRI at the same time as moclobemide or within 2 days of stopping it.